pascaltippelt/Wamsler-IR-Remote/README.md

 I build a simple decoder in excel, provided [here](https://github.com/pascaltippelt/Wamsler-IR-Remote/raw/main/IR-Decoder.xlsx).

+There is also a prototype of a encoder available under [src](/src).

 ### custom checksum

 To calculate the "checksum", add the first 17 nibbles without overflow.
 See "calcPruefsumme()" in src/telegram.cpp !